Kansas City Car Accident Lawyer

-Accidents Don’t Just ‘happen’ – Someone Is At Fault
+Car Accidents Don’t Just Happen – Someone Is At Fault

-No matter how safe a driver you may be, the odds are good that you’ll be involved in a car accident at some point in your life.
+No matter how safe a driver you may be, the odds are pretty good that you’ll be involved in a car accident at some point in your life.
 As a Kansas City car accident lawyer I’ve helped thousands of injured people, both locally and across the country, reach settlements in their cases.
-When it comes to litigation experience is crucial.
+When it comes to litigation, legal experience is crucial.
 Since I deal with auto accident lawsuits every day I know exactly what to do to quickly and effectively begin your litigation.
-As your Kansas City auto accident lawyer I’ll address the liability, or negligence, issues in the accident.
+As your Kansas City car accident lawyer, I’ll address the liability or negligence issues in the accident.
 I know exactly what it takes to prove who was at fault for the accident.
 Most importantly, you’ll be able to focus on your physical and emotional recovery.
-There are dozens of causes for auto accidents.
-But by and large, car accidents are caused by drivers who were:

-When someone comes in to my office to talk about a trucking accident, I know what to do.
+When someone comes to my office to talk about a car accident, I know exactly what to do:

-- I address the liability, or negligence, issues in the accident.
-I know what it takes to prove who was at fault for the accident.
-The evidence in accidents involving semis can be very different than in an accident between two passenger vehicles.
+- I will address any liability or negligence issues in the accident.
+As a car accident lawyer, I know what it takes to prove who was at fault.
+For example, the evidence in accidents involving semi-trucks can be very different than in an accident between two passenger vehicles.

 - I know what evidence to collect.